Wim Hof Breathing – is it the right thing for YOU?

 3 Types of Breathwork: Up, Down, and Regulatory

-Breathwork can be used in three ways:
+Breathwork can be used in different ways:

 - To ‘find’ and regulate your current state: finding, grounding, and maintaining state either over time or in the face of a potential outside influence (stressor or depressant, e.g.).